-This result motives our observation in MobiStream that video streaming applications can benefit from a range of statistical loss guarantees available from using virtual channels.
+This result indicates that video streaming applications in MobiStream can benefit from a range of statistical loss guarantees available from using virtual channels.

 B. Evaluating MobiStream with Virtual Channels

 In this section we demonstrate how MobiStream improves error-resilience in video streaming using a range of techniques described in Section IV for different scenarios.